-- Improve adult public attitudes towards people with mental health problems by 2%.
+- Improve public attitudes and behaviour towards people with mental health problems.

 - Reduce the amount of discrimination that people with mental health problems report in their personal relationships, their social lives and at work.